dotnet/docs-maui/docs/migration/native-projects.md

 ```

 > [!IMPORTANT]
-> The Target Framework Moniker (TFM) is what denotes the project as using .NET, in this case .NET 6.
-Valid TFMs are net6.0-android, net6.0-ios, net6.0-maccatalyst, net6.0-macos, net6.0-tizen, net6.0-windows, and their .NET 7 equivalents.
+> The target framework moniker (TFM) is what denotes the project as using .NET, in this case .NET 6.
+Valid TFMs for equivalent Xamarin native projects are net6.0-android, net6.0-ios, net6.0-macos, net6.0-tvos, and their .NET 7 equivalents.

 Launch the app to confirm that your development environment can build the app.